-If a student does not show for the first and second day of a new program session or contact FCTC staff, staff will make an attempt to contact them.
-If there is no response, the student will be dropped from the program after two unexcused absences.
+FCTC Staff will contact students that do not show up for the first and second day of a new program session or do not contact FCTC staff.
+Students will be dropped from the program after two (2) unexcused absences.

 For students that miss class during a program session: